 Across from the Mountain Mall, you’ll see the Village Shops that will make you feel as though you have stepped back in time and transported yourself to a little German village.
 At the entrance, you’ll be greeted by The Pancake Pantry and the Old Smoky Candy Kitchen (technically both are not part of the shops).
 All in all, there are 27 shops to visit.
 Some like the Spice & Tea Exchange, Coffee & Company, The Cheese Cupboard, and The Donut Friar sell food products.
 Others sell unique items, art, toys, home decor, and accessories.
 It’s truly one spot to shop for a variety of wares.

-Know of an iconic place in Gatlinburg we should add to our list?
+Know of more iconic places in Gatlinburg we should add to our list?
 We would like to hear from you in the comments below.

 Content on this page is subject to change.
 Please contact the locations mentioned to see if promotions, hours, pricing, etc. are still valid.